KLawsonDevelopment/Final_Fantasy/README.md

 #Version 2-3-4-???

 I want to keep working on this as I go to get it to the vision I originally had.
 I want to be able to search multiple servers for characters, pull entire Free Company character lists, search for the items within the XIV database and give more detailed stats.
 I also want to be able to pull recpies on how to make said items.
 I want to stylize more as I go along, but the rest of this comes first.
+I also want to add the ability to disable the import Weapons button if the character was not imported.

 #Shoutouts